Humpy-JBRM/elevenlabs/README.md

 then run that through whatever translation you're using before sending it to elevenlabs.

+## Domain Names and Words Containing Dots
+Domain names and words containing dots are also a problem at elevenlabs:

+	- I work at microsoft.com.

+produces

+	- I work at microsoft.com DOT

+the fix here is to prepend a space before the final dot, which this client does.

+## Words Ending With an Exclamation Mark
+Words ending with an exclamation mark have similar problems:

+	- I work at microsoft.com!

+produces

+	- I work at microsoft.com EXCLAMATION MARK

+the fix here is to prepend a space before the exclamation mark, which this client does.

+## What This Client Does
 This golang client makes it nice and easy:

 	- converts numbers to their word form